y7chiu/cse15l-lab-reports/LabReport.md

 > Step 2 : Install Visual Studio Code

 Go to visual studio website [visual studio website](https://code.visualstudio.com/download) to install the vscode.
+Choose the version of your computer (Mac, Windows, or Linux) and follow the further installing instructions.